 Oak Howe is within the Lake District National Park, half-way between Kendal and Windermere.

-Claife Heights is a 2000 acre private Estate situated on the Western shores of Windermere.
+Claife Heights – is a 2000 acre private Estate situated on the Western shores of Windermere.
 It is comprised of mixed stands of Beech, Noble Fir, Spruce, Rowan, Birch and Oak.
 And is home to a healthy population of Red and Roe Deer, Foxes, Badgers and a plethora of small mammals and woodland birds.
-We utilise a Edwardian Tarn (small lake) and accompanying stone Boat House for some of our courses and evening swims in the summer are a great way to cool off after a day of learning.
+There is a private tarn and Edwardian Boat House for some of our courses and evening swims in the summer are a great way to cool off after a day of learning.
 This site is surrounded by fields and open fell and gives use a wide range of habitat to explore from a foraging and tracking perspective.
 Claife Heights has easy access to Windermere train station and the M6.